Hue-Jhan/AI-Image-app/README.md

 <img align="right" src="media/aiapp.jpg" width="200" />

 This app is a simple page with a text box, an image box and a button.
 To use the AI you simply type the prompt in the text box and click the button.
 Nsfw images require much more time to generate compared to Sfw images.

-The api used is Stable Horde Api, you can get a key for free [here](https://stablehorde.net/), and [here](https://stablehorde.net/api/) are all the api calls.
+The api is Stable Horde Api, you can get a key for free [here](https://stablehorde.net/api/).

 # 💻 Code